Monkeystation/photanol-com/src/pages/index.md

         Please send your cover letter and resume to [jobs@photanol.com](jobs@photanol.com).

-        The deadline is **September 12, 2020**, but we review the applications on a rolling basis.
+        The deadline is **October 31, 2020**, but we review the applications on a rolling basis.
 We look forward to hearing from you!
 partners:
   pretitle: OUR PARTNERS
   title: The future needs like-minds.